 - Capital: When budgets are more Wendy’s than Jean Georges, it’s best to concentrate capital on a handful of high potential projects.
 To free up growth capital, deals like selling off undervalued buildings, inventory and land or outsourcing functional departments might make sense.
 This is a good time to say goodbye to corporate venturing or other experiments with long payback periods.
 Bury them with honor.

 Gambling is not for you

 Many powers diminish in decline, especially attracting talent and selling services or expertise.

 - Talent – When the best and most ambitious have left, many of those remaining feel defeated – or worse, they’ve settled into a routine.
-It’s hard to pry young, urban creatives and techies away from hot industries for the burbs of Toledo at a struggling brand.
+It’s hard to pry young, urban creatives and techies away from hot industries for a struggling brand in the Toledo suburbs.
 The best option is to concentrate top talent on a handful of top growth initiatives.
 Small successes breed bigger ones and attract new talent.

 How to Choose

-Here’s a simple diagram of two simple questions I ask when looking for undervalued growth assets:
+Here’s a simple diagram of two simple questions to ask when looking for undervalued growth assets:

 - How good are you at it?
 If the answer is ‘just OK’, it’s unlikely to be undervalued.
-But I look several layers in – and use objective evidence to judge like customer reviews, sales inquiries, outside assessments, etc. I’ve found nuggets of brilliance buried in many a failed venture.
+But you need to look several layers deep – and use objective evidence to judge – customer reviews, sales inquiries, outside assessments, etc. There are nuggets of brilliance buried in many a failed venture.